hashicorp/katakoda/consul-hcs-azure/step4.md

 Copy the link in the output to access the **Consul UI** in a new browser tab.

-Next, retrieve a the bootstrap token.
+Next, retrieve the bootstrap token.

 `echo $CONSUL_HTTP_TOKEN`{{execute T1}}